 Installation professionals depend on this policy to protect their tools and equipment left at a client's home, office, or other property during a project.

-For example, it could cover the cost of replacing an appliance installer's adjustable wrench set stolen from their van.
-It also covers damaged and destroyed items, such as a window installer's glass shipment that was stored outside at a client's property during a windstorm.
+For example, it could cover the cost of replacing a window and door installer or HVAC installer's adjustable wrench set stolen from their van.
+It also covers damaged and destroyed items, such as a flooring contractor's shipment that was stored outside at a client's property during a windstorm.

 Contractor's tools and equipment insurance is ideal for businesses with small budgets, but it's important to remember that the policy doesn't cover every instance of property damage.
 It's also not designed for certain types of equipment.